graphcore-research/bess-kge/docs/source/API_ref/bess.rst

    **Figure 4**.
 Embeddings of positive and negative tails are exchanged between workers with an AllToAll collective (red arrows), which effectively transposes rows and columns of the :math:`n^2` blocks in the picture.
-After this exchange, each worker has the correct :math:`n` blocks of positive triples and :math:`n` blocks of negative tails to compute positive and negative scores.
+After this exchange, each worker has the embeddings of the correct :math:`n` blocks of positive triples and :math:`n` blocks of negative tails to compute positive and negative scores.